Last Updated on January 13, 2022 by Danny

 Because mesh heads are much better than normal rubber pads you see in cheap kits.

 The snare and the tom pads utilize dual-zone sensing technologies, allowing for a more immersive and dynamic drumming experience.
 In contrast with other electronic kits at the same price, the Surge kit provides a Snare pad with higher sensitivity and dynamic range.

 The Cymbal pads are capable of progressive sound response and can also be choked like real acoustic cymbals.

 Surge Sound Module

-The Surge Sound Module provides a user-friendly interface with a backlit LCD screen, making navigation and sound adjustment effortless.
-The buttons are arranged in a layout resembling the position of a full drum set, making kit customization and sound triggering more efficient.
+The Surge Drum Module provides a user-friendly interface with a backlit LCD screen, making navigation and sound adjustment effortless.
+The buttons are arranged in a layout resembling the position of a full electronic drum set, making kit customization and sound triggering more efficient.

-With 385 drum, percussion, and cymbal sounds, you’ll have a wide range of drum voices that you can assign in any of your pads.
+With 385 sounds including drum, percussion, and cymbal, you’ll have a wide range of drum voices that you can assign in any of your pads.
 The 24 drum presets provide ready-made kits that you can use any time for almost any music genre.